-The District shall provide training opportunities for any technology which unit members are expected to utilize by the District.
-Any mandatory training outside contracted hours shall be paid pursuant to Article 12.5.4.2, Extended, Non-Instructional Extra Duties.
+The District will provide training opportunities for any technology which unit members are expected to utilize by the District.
+Any mandatory training outside contracted hours will be paid pursuant to Article 12.5.4.2, Extended, Non-Instructional Extra Duties.

-The District shall supply IT Department support for the District-provided technology such as laptops.
-Chromebooks, projectors and printers, purchased in compliance with District hardware and software guidelines.
+The District will supply IT Department support for the District-provided technology such as laptops.
+Chromebooks, audio/visual equipment, projectors and printers, purchased in compliance with District hardware and software guidelines.
+District-provided technology does not include technology purchased by the unit member at their own expense or using site funds (unless it is on the District list of recommended technology.).